statbiophys/MINIMALIST/README.md

 Last updated on 24-05-2021

-Reference: MINIMALIST: Mutual INformatIon Maximisation for Amortised Likelihood Inference from Sampled Trajectories, Giulio Isacchini, Natanel Spisak, Armita Nourmohammad, Aleksandra M. Walczak, Thierry Mora
+Reference: MINIMALIST: Mutual INformatIon Maximisation for Amortized Likelihood Inference from Sampled Trajectories, Giulio Isacchini, Natanel Spisak, Armita Nourmohammad, Aleksandra M. Walczak, Thierry Mora

-=== Reproduce Plots ===
+# To Reproduce Plots

 In order to reproduce the plots you need to run the following commands.